SuperCowPowers/zat/docs/examples.rst

         pprint(http_agents.most_common()[:-50:-1])

-**Example Output**

-Might be some interesting agents on this list...
+**Example Output:** Might be some interesting agents on this list...

 ::